jdegoes/blueeyes/README.md

       } should "return OK status"
     }

+These combinators produce very descriptive *Specs* messages, because they are fully aware of the path, HTTP method, and query string parameters you are using to invoke the service.
+This eliminates duplication between textual description and test logic, and makes you more productive.

 ### Running

 Services are run through a *server* (server in this context refers to a process, not a machine -- any number of servers can run on the same physical machine).
 To create a command-line server, Blue Eyes includes the *BlueEyesServer* trait, which is typically extended from an *object*.
 Specifying the services that the server should run is as easy as mixing in all the traits that use service builder to define services: